-For example, I am not interested in the dynamics of “buying the dip” (term used to buy crypto when value is lower than usual) or selling when its value is up.
-I use cryptocurrencies as money because I have made payments in crypto.
+I am not interested in the dynamics of “buying the dip” (term used to buy crypto when value is lower than usual) or selling when its value is up.
+How I use cryptocurrencies is similar to money because I have made payments in crypto.
 I also exchanged some savings for crypto because I am confident that the value of my savings will be higher than leaving everything in a savings bank account.
-But, I need to clarify that even though you may use crypto in a certain way, that doesn’t mean the government agrees with you.
-So you must become aware of how crypto is taxed if the earnings are worth it.
+But, I need to clarify that you must become aware of how crypto is taxed if the earnings are worth it.

-I should warn you that I am not an expert in cryptocurrencies or blockchain.
+Warning: I am not an expert in cryptocurrencies or blockchain.
 Nevertheless, I understand the value community, decentralization, and cryptography provide.
-So, I have incorporated some of the tokens and cryptocurrencies into my life.
-I do not intend on recommending any currency, product, or tools.
-I desire to provide a starting point, to my readers, about the topic.
-You can read a Spanish version of this post here.
+So, I have incorporated some digital assets into my life.
+I do not intend to recommend any currency, product, or tools.
+My desire is to provide a starting point.
 On that note,

 Where should you start if you’re going to own cryptocurrencies?
 It all begins with a digital wallet.